e-brent/DNIDProject2/physicalMedia.md

      width = "400"
      height = "500">

 *Fig 8.
-The final appearance of our project from different angles. (left) A front angle with the front doors closed; the start of the scene. (middle left) A front angle with the back doors closed, showing the inside of the wardrobe. (middle right) A front angle with all doors open, looking in at Narnia. (right) A bird's eye viw of the final scene, showing the layers of the wardrobe.*
+The final appearance of our project from different angles. (top left) A front angle with the front doors closed; the start of the scene. (top right) A front angle with the back doors closed, showing the inside of the wardrobe. (bottom left) A front angle with all doors open, looking in at Narnia. (bottom right) A bird's eye viw of the final scene, showing the layers of the wardrobe.*

 ## Design Changes
 Though we had a pretty good idea of what we wanted to do from the beginning, there were a couple small changes made throughout the process.
 Over spring break, while Emme finished the wiring, she got worried about how the servo motors would be placed in the scene and constructed a wardrobe facade that we could put on the front of the box (Fig 9).
 However, when it actually came time to build it, we realized that that wasn't necessary and reverted to our original plan.